shenlab-sinai/DeepRegFinder/README.md

 For your own ChIP-seq data, just follow the same file structure and put your BAM files under corresponding folders.
 Data for the folders `peak_lists` and `tfbs` may be obtained from [ENCODE](https://www.encodeproject.org/) and data for the `genome` folder may be obtained from [gencode](https://www.gencodegenes.org/).
 GRO-seq data can be found on [GEO](https://www.ncbi.nlm.nih.gov/geo/).
 You may have to process the GRO-seq data yourself to obtain the bam files to be used with DeepRegFinder.

+After preprocessing finished, the following files will be generated and required for training and prediction:

+Under `tensor_data` directory:
+- all_datasets.pth.tar
+- chann_stats.csv

+Under `histone_data` directory:
+- alltogether_notnormed.txt.gz
+- alltogether_notnormed.txt.gz.tbi

+Under `tss_data` directory:
+- enhancer_slopped_tss.bed

+Under `tpms_data` directory:
+- final_tpms.bed

 ### Training
 Fill out the configuration file: `training_data.yaml` and run this command:

 `drfinder-training.py training_data.yaml <NAME OF OUTPUT FOLDER>`

+The trained model, training result summary and confusion matrix are under the `model` directory.

 ### Prediction
 Fill out the configuration file: `wg_prediction_data.yaml` and run this command:

 `drfinder-prediction.py wg_prediction_data.yaml <NAME OF OUTPUT FOLDER>`

+A prediction summary and the predicted enhancers and promoters are under the `predictions` directory.

 ### Running time
 Approximate time to run the three modules (assume you have a not-too-old GPU and a multi-core CPU):